cofoeducistudent/BANYAN-VIDEOS-CORP-C/README.md

 Following the project brief and further clarification, I have decided to approach that will facilitate banyan videos requirements in the following way.

 * The site will be built using a framework for the benefit of speed.
-I will implement the site using the Django framework.
+I will use the Django framework.

-* The finished site will be hosted initially on the HEROKU platform.
-I expect the site will be migrated to banyan corporations own hosting service as a future date.
+* The finished site will be hosted initially on the **HEROKU** platform.
+I expect the site will be migrated to Banyan Corporations own hosting service as a future date for performance reasons.

 * Although the Django framework defaults to an SQL-light database, I will utilize the POSTGRES SQL relational database management system (RMDBS) hosted on HEROKU.

 * In addition using Django will allow me to create the database items in abstracted format (models), therefore if banyan Corporation choose to change databases in the future it will be reasonably easy to implement.

-* I am not quite sure of the colour scheme to use yet, as banyan videos left this open-ended, however having seen some of their logo artwork, I will endeavor to use something in a similar style.
+* I am not quite sure of the colour scheme to use yet, but will keep it plain and simple.

 * For e-commerce and commerce aspects, I will employ the "Stripe-Payment" solution.
 The benefit of this is that the security will be inherently strengthened, as user payment credit card (CC)details will be handled entirely by the "STRIPE Corporation" and not reside within our website architecture.
 Although the Django framework defaults to an SQL-light database, I will utilize the POSTGRES SQL relational database management system (RMDBS) hosted on HEROKU.